finos/FDC3/docs/api-bridging/spec.md

 ### Generic request and response formats

-From simpliciy, in this document the request and response GUID will be just `requestGUID` and `responseGUID`.
+From simpliciy, in this spec the request and response GUID will be just `requestGUID` and `responseGUID`.
 A GUID/UUID 128-bit integer number used to uniquelly identify resources should be used.

 #### Request